electricimp/impTest/README.md

 ### Debug Mode

-`imptest test -d` command is used to run tests in debug mode.
+`-d` option is used to run tests in debug mode:
+- debug output will be switched on.
 JSON is used to communicate between [impUnit](https://github.com/electricimp/impUnit) test framework and **impTest**.
-Communication messages will be printed to console in debug mode.
+The communication messages will be printed.
-Agent code and device code will be stored in `./build` folder that is located in [**Project Home**](#test-project-configuration)
+- device and agent code will be stored in `./build` folder that will be created in [**Project Home**](#test-project-configuration)

-It is useful for analyzing.
+Debug mode is useful for failures analyzing.

 Example of debug log: